36 Notable alumni of

 Biography

-Severo Fernández Alonso Caballero was a Bolivian lawyer and politician who served as the 24th president of Bolivia from 1896 to 1899 and as the tenth vice president of Bolivia from 1892 to 1896.
-He is best remembered as the last president of the 15-year period of Conservative Party hegemony (1884–99).
+Severo Fernández Alonso Caballero was a Bolivian lawyer, jurist, and politician who served as the 24th president of Bolivia from 1896 to 1899.
+A member of the Conservative Party, he served as the 10th vice president of Bolivia from 1892 to 1896 under President Mariano Baptista.

 15. Mamerto Urriolagoitía